rmfatemi/bitvoker/README.md

 * **Dynamic Notification Delivery**: Complete control over notification destinations, including when, where, and what to send
 * **Customizable Behavior**: Define rules to cutomize alerts based on source of alert, original content, AI prcessed content and more
 * **Granular Control**: Maintain full control over sources, destinations, and AI behavior while preserving adaptable automation workflows

+For a complete guide on how to define and use rules, refer to bitvoker's [wiki page](https://github.com/rmfatemi/bitvoker/wiki).
+Rules are defined in `YAML` format.
+You can use the provided reference to customize your own rule.

+> [!TIP]
+> If you are not comfortable working with `YAML` and regular expressions, any decent AI model can help you create your rules if you provide it with the reference and your requirements.
 ---

 ## 🏗️ Setup